Curriculum Units for the 2014 Music Responding Standards

 The Band units are arranged by each level in the Performing Ensembles standards – Novice, Intermediate, Proficient, Accomplished, Advanced.
 The first two levels are typically pre-high school, with the last three levels typically high school.

-In 2018-2019, NAfME will be working on units for general music, music technology, and music theory/composition classrooms, focusing on Creating music through Responding.
-If you are interested in participating or in piloting these new modules, please contact Johanna Siebert, Project Director.
+In 2019-2020, NAfME will be working on units for two grade levels of Middle School General Music and four proficiency levels of Harmonizing Instruments, focusing on applying students’ understanding gained through Responding to the songwriting process.
+If you are interested in piloting any of these new modules, please contact Johanna Siebert, Project Director.

 For More Information

 - Library of Congress